Libraries have a wealth of events and services that are severely underutilized due to the frustrating nature of current channels of discovery.

 Task flow

-From here, I was able to create a task flow diagram to represent my user's journey through the specific task of discovering an event and reserving a spot.
+A task flow diagram presents my user's journey when discovering an event and reserving a spot.

 Sketching exploration

-To quickly iterate through multiple ideas, I sketched out at least 3 distinct exploratory designs for each screen, analyzing pros and cons before finally choosing a design that most effectively addressed Emma's needs.
+I iterated through at least 3 exploratory designs for each screen, analyzing pros and cons before finally choosing a design that most effectively addressed Emma's needs.

 Since my users are library goers, I wanted to make sure my app provided information in a way that is accessible not only to Emma, but to a diverse community.
 This meant using clean and understandable interfaces.